 My favorite part about being a doula is no matter where or how my clients are giving birth they always have me by their side.
 People may transfer providers, nurse shifts change, but as a doula, I stay the same.
 Whether the birth is 2 hours or 28, I am by my clients side, perhaps with some intermittent naps.

 I believe people have the right to choices about their care and their birth and they have the right to be supported in those choices 100% no matter what they may be.

 BOOKS I LOVE

 Reading for fun is probably one of my favorite things to do, but I don't get to do enough of it.
-Since I don't have a lot of time, I often listen to books on Audible.
+Since I don't have a lot of time, I often listen to books on Audible (unless they are free through the library).
 I go back and forth between books that are for growth, parenting and fiction.
 My absolute favorite novels are dystopian novels.
 I will read them over and over.
 Here are my favorites:

 I LOVE TO BE OUTSIDE

 If I could spend my life outside, somewhere warm, I would.
 But, here I am in the lush and green Pacific North West.
 There is a saying we have, "there is no bad weather, only bad gear."
 I have spent a lot of time miserable outside in bad gear.
 As I got older, I realized I didn't have to be uncomfortable, and neither did my kids.
 So we go outside rain or shine, and we love it.

 At home we have a little garden where were currently growing plants that are pretty, and plants we can eat.
 Getting to tend to my garden has always brought me great joy.
 I love getting to learn about different herbs and what they can do as different things we can forage year round.

 Providing my children with time ample time outdoors in the fresh air is a necessity for both their physical and emotional well being, so on any given day we may be hiking a trail in the forest or riding bikes down the hill in front of our house.